mnieber/gen/titan/api_pkg/docs/developers-manual.rst

 .. code-block:: markdown

     (this is an example spec file)
-    The graphql:api /has a todos:query that /provides the todo:item-list.
+    The graphql:api /has a todos:query that /provides the todo:item~list.

 .. code-block:: markdown

     (the same example, using a shorthand notation)
-    The graphql:api /loads the todo:item-list.
+    The graphql:api /loads the todo:item~list.

 .. code-block:: python